 - 3. Verify task control in Target Rate 1. - Rate will be driven by job setup in display.
 To verify this, TC should show in place of target rate 1.
 If not, verify job has been created correctly.
 Refer to display manual.

-- 4. Verify total spread width and spinner speed: - Different products may require different spread widths or spinner speeds.
+- Different products may require different spread widths or spinner speeds.
 Always verify the material profile is configured correctly before applying product. - Edit current profile or create a new one if necessary.
 See "Material Profile Management" for details.